-300.3.5 RESTRICTIONS ON THE USE OF CAROTID CONTROL HOLD
+300.3.4 PROHIBITION ON THE USE OF CAROTID CONTROL HOLD

-Officers of this department are not authorized to use a carotid restraint hold, unless deadly force would be considered reasonable.
+Officers of this department are not authorized to use a carotid restraint hold.
 A carotid restraint means a vascular neck restraint or any similar restraint, hold, or other defensive tactic in which pressure is applied to the sides of a person's neck that involves a substantial risk of restricting blood flow and may render the person unconscious in order to subdue or control the person (Government Code § 7286.5).

-300.3.6 USE OF FORCE TO SEIZE EVIDENCE
+300.3.5 USE OF FORCE TO SEIZE EVIDENCE

 In general, officers may use reasonable force to lawfully seize evidence and to prevent the destruction of evidence.
 However, officers are discouraged from using force solely to prevent a person from swallowing evidence or contraband.
 In the instance when force is used, officers should not intentionally use any technique that restricts blood flow to the head, restricts respiration or which creates a reasonable likelihood that blood flow to the head or respiration would be restricted.
-Officers are encouraged to use techniques and methods taught by the Garden Grove Police Department for this specific purpose.
+Officers are encouraged to use techniques and methods taught by the Santa Ana Police Department for this specific purpose.